tokenring-ai/app/README.md

 1. Calls `start()` on all registered services
 2. Runs `run()` on all services that have it in a loop
    - If a service exits without error but we aren't aborted, it logs an error and restarts after 5 seconds
    - If a service throws an error, it logs the error and restarts after 5 seconds
    - Services continue running until the abort signal is triggered
 3. Calls `stop()` on all registered services when shutdown
+4. Re-throw errors: a single stop error is thrown as-is; multiple stop errors are thrown as an `AggregateError`

 ```typescript
 get isShuttingDown(): boolean
 ```

 Check if the application is shutting down.
 Returns true if the abort signal has been triggered.

 ### StateManager